CiscoSecurity/gta-03-api-use-cases/README.md

 ### Synchronize previously saved Alerts one by one

-To synchronize `Alerts` you already requested before you have these options:
+To synchronize `Alerts` you already requested before, you have these options:

 * Repeat the original request to get all the `Alerts`.
 * Query saved alerts one by one.
-If alert was removed you'll get `404 Not Found` as a response.
+If the alert has been removed, you'll get `404 Not Found` as a response.

 > `Alert` is removed when all its related `ThreatDetection`s time out.
 > `ThreatDetection` times out after 45 days since its latest detected malicious activity.